sigp/eth2.0-resources/delegation.md

 validators to shards in the Beacon Chain.

 *Note: this document is produced by Paul Hauner (@paulhauner) and is not endorsed at all by the Ethereum Foundation.
-This is my attempt to define the issue at hand and does not represent the canonical method.*
+This does not represent the canonical method for validator delegation.*

 ## Terms